 Then the LORD said to Cain, “Where is your brother Abel?”

 “I don’t know,” he replied.
 “Am I my brother’s keeper?”
 (Gn 4:9, emphasis added)

 And so people begin to use violence and coercion to get their own way.
 But this puts people at odds with the good order of the world (Gn 4:11–12), and the cycle of violence quickly escalates.
 A few generations later, one of Cain’s descendants, Lamech, brags to his wives about how he’s become strong enough to murder anyone who so much as hurts him (Gn 4:23).
-This crescendo continues, with the author of Genesis concluding that all of humanity’s thoughts were thoroughly, constantly evil (Gn 6:5).
+This violence crescendos until the author of Genesis concludes that all of humanity’s thoughts were thoroughly, constantly evil (Gn 6:5).

 Everyone, that is, except one person named Noah.

 The ancient Hebrews believed that God sent a flood to wash away this violent civilization, but he gave Noah, his family, and a few animals a second chance.
 (They famously survive the waters in an ark.)

 Once again, God blesses humanity with power and authority over the world.
 But this time, God adds a caveat: don’t kill each other.
 God warns that if you shed someone’s blood, then someone else is going to come for you.
 The cycle of violence just ended in the flood—and God warns the people of earth not to restart that cycle (Gn 9:1–6).